dextercorley19/MSDS-631-GenAI/HW1.md

 ### 2. Prepare the CelebA Dataset

-Download the CelebA dataset from the [official website](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+Download the small CelebA dataset from the [Kaggle website](https://www.kaggle.com/datasets/therealcyberlord/50k-celeba-dataset-64x64).
 Extract the dataset and place it in a directory, noting the path.

 ### 3. Create a Jupyter Notebook